 Green plantain is a type of banana that is popular all over Latin America.
 To make patacones in Colombia, plantain is squashed into thick pancakes, then deep fried in oil until golden brown.

-The 15 traditional Colombian dishes in this article are some of the more popular dishes that you are likely to encounter.
-Colombia has many more traditional foods to experience.
+The 16 traditional Colombian foods in this article are some of the more popular dishes that you are likely to encounter.
+Colombia has many more traditional Colombian foods to experience.
 In addition, Colombia is blessed with many exotic tropical fruits.
 And many of these fruits are used to make natural juices to drink with your traditional Colombian dishes.